alexpapay/Id_parser/README.md

 # Id_parser
-Parser for **.com by different types of parsing
+Data parser from vk.com with different parsing algorithms.

 # The following parsing algorithms were designed and tested:
 1. Assembling with sequential search of tokens during blocking (the token works before blocking);